ArthurFDLR/instagram-post-scheduler/README.md

     ```
 - Package the application i.e. run ./packaging.sh.
 - Upload into Lambda function (see ./dist/): Code > Upload from > .zip file
+- Increase memory to 256mb
 - Setup Cron job: 0 18 */2 * ? *

+## Notes

+Images shoulds be less than 8mb